Lartu/ldpl/docs/flow.md

 * `<NUMBER MAP> IS <REL-OP-B> <NUMBER MAP>`
 * `<TEXT MAP> IS <REL-OP-B> <TEXT MAP>`

+!!! info
+    Multicontainer comparison is only available in LDPL 4.5-dev *Groovy Gualicho*.

+For multicontainers, both values must have the same type.
+You **cannot** compare, for example, a `list of lists of numbers` with a `list of lists of lists of numbers`.

+!!! info
+    The membership operator is only available in LDPL 4.5-dev *Groovy Gualicho*.

+The `<CONDITION>` may also be a membership operator:
+* `<NUMBER-VAR or NUMBER or TEXT-VAR or TEXT> IN <LIST>`
+* `<NUMBER-VAR or NUMBER or TEXT-VAR or TEXT> IN <MAP>`

+When using a membership operator, if the second value is a list, it checks if the first value is contained within that list.
+If the second value is a map, however, it checks if the first value is contained within the keys of that map.

+The first value must always be a scalar value, you **cannot** check if, for example, a `map of numbers` is contained within a `list of maps of numbers`.

 **Possible values of `REL-OP-A`:**

 * `EQUAL TO`